wesleyearlstander/TwinStickShooter/README.md

 Local multiplayer twinstick shooter - developed for Computer and Graphics course.

-Local multiplayer game made using three.js and ammo.js without a visual editor for running in browser.
+Local multiplayer game with up to 4 players made using three.js and ammo.js without a visual editor for running in browser.
 Game is to be played with multiple PS4 controllers.

 ![ScreenShot](https://github.com/wesleyearlstander/TwinStickShooter/blob/master/TwinStickShooter.PNG)